 Please note that no supplemental documents can be sent as an attachment or submitted after the submission deadline.
 They will be discarded.

-Additionally, if your submission includes any embedded hyperlinks, please note that the committee is not obligated to follow or review hyperlinks.
-Any citations or references that are listed will need to be part of the 1 page of your narrative or included in the provided word count of the online form.
+Additionally, the committee is not obligated to follow or review hyperlinks embedded in your application.
+Any listed citations or references must be part of the 1-page narrative or otherwise included in the word count of the online form.
 Please do not use footnotes in the document.

-Important: The PDF narrative must have your institution and department name listed at the beginning of the document (as the main title for this page) and the same institution and department name must be used in the naming of the file. (e.g., University of XYZ\Dept Name.pdf)
+Important: The PDF narrative must have your institution and department name listed at the beginning of the document (as the main title for this page) and the same institution and department name must be used in the naming of the file. (e.g., University of XYZ_Dept Name.pdf)